 - Two bilingual, professional Tour Leaders (one Ligurian native!)

-- One group transfer to/from Genova airport at the beginning and at the end of tour
+- One group transfer from Genova airport at the beginning and one to Nice-Côte d’Azur airport at the end of tour

 - Local taxes and gratuities for luggage porters and restaurant servers during tour